Waterborne resins: Waterborne polyurethane resins

-Polyurethanes resins are available waterborne.
+Polyurethane resins are available waterborne.
 The single component versions are usually referred to as Polyurethane dispersions (PUD).

 They are available in anionic, cationic and nonionic versions though anionic moieties are the most readily available commercially.
 The use of an anionic or cationic center or indeed a hydrophilic non-ionic manufacturing technique tends to result in a permanent inbuilt water resistance weakness.
 Research is being conducted and techniques developed to combat this weakness.
 Cationic PUD also introduce hydrophilic components when synthesized, but techniques have and are being researched to improve the performance and water resistance properties by various techniques.
 This includes introducing star-branched polydimethylsiloxane.

 Waterborne polyurethanes are also available in 2 component versions.
 As a 2 component polyurethane consists of polyol(s) and an isocyanate and isocyanates react with water this requires special formulating and production techniques.
 The polyisocyanate that is water-dispersible maybe modified with sulfonate for example.
 PUDs are not usually synthesised with plant based polyols because they don't have other performance enhancing functional groups.
 Recent work (2021) reports modification to achieve this and enable even greener versions.
 Work is also ongoing to get the performance of 1 component waterborne polyurethanes to match that of 2 component versions.
 Self-healing versions of two-component waterborne polyurethanes are being researched.
+Research has shown that modification of these resin systems with polyaniline improves a number of properties including corrosion resistance.
+Higher solid content is also desired for economics of not transporting water.

 Ionic centers are usually introduced with waterborne PUDs, and so the water resistance in the resultant film has been studied.
 The nature of the polyol and the level of COOH groups and hydrophobic modification with other moieties can improve the hydrophilicity.
 Polyester polyols give the biggest improvements.
 Polycarbonate polyols also enhance properties, especially if the polycarbonate is also fluorinated.

 Silicone modification of the resin makes the species much more hydrophobic and water resistant.

 As the world attempts to move towards a low-carbon economy, carbon capture by using carbon dioxide from the atmosphere is gaining attention and research being done.
 Using carbon dioxide in PUD production is being researched.